prantinin/CCAPDEV-Grp3/README.md

 for the following purposes:

 - checking for errors and why certain elements are not appearing
+- understanding errors
 - understanding javascript syntax
+- looking for other alternatives for certain snippets of code

 After using this tool/service, the author(s) reviewed and edited the content as needed and take(s)